 In addition, your vehicle has "dual stage" frontal airbags, which adjust the restraint according to crash severity.
 Your vehicle is equipped with electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
 For moderate frontal impacts, these airbags inflate at a level less than full deployment.
 For more severe frontal impacts, full deployment occurs.
 If the front of your vehicle goes straight into a wall that does not move or deform, the threshold level for the reduced deployment is about 12 to 16 mph (19 to 26 km/h), and the threshold level for a full deployment is about 20 to 25 mph (32 to 40 km/h).
 (The threshold level can vary, however, with specific vehicle design, so that it can be somewhat above or below this range.)

-Airbags may inflate at different crash speeds.
+Frontal airbags may inflate at different crash speeds.
 For example:

-- If the vehicle hits a stationary object, the airbag could inflate at a different crash speed than if the object were moving. - If the object deforms, the airbag could inflate at a different crash speed than if the object does not deform. - If the vehicle hits a narrow object (like a pole) the airbag could inflate at a different crash speed than if the vehicle hits a wide object (like a wall). - If the vehicle goes into an object at an angle the airbag could inflate at a different crash speed than if the vehicle goes straight into the object.
+- If the vehicle hits a stationary object, the airbags could inflate at a different crash speed than if the vehicle hits a moving object. - If the vehicle hits an object that deforms, the airbags could inflate at a different crash speed than if the vehicle hits an object that does not deform. - If the vehicle hits a narrow object (like a pole) the airbags could inflate at a different crash speed than if the vehicle hits a wide object (like a wall). - If the vehicle goes into an object at an angle the airbags could inflate at a different crash speed than if the vehicle goes straight into the object.

-The frontal airbags (driver and right front passenger) are not intended to inflate during vehicle rollovers, rear impacts, or in many side impacts because inflation would not likely help the occupants.

-Side impact airbags are designed to inflate in moderate to severe side crashes.
+The frontal airbags (driver and right front passenger) are not intended to inflate during vehicle rollovers, rear impacts, or in many side impacts.
+Side impact airbags are intended to inflate in moderate to severe side crashes.
 A side impact airbag will inflate if the crash severity is above the system's designed "threshold level."
 The threshold level can vary with specific vehicle design.
-Side impact airbags are not designed to inflate in frontal or near-frontal impacts, rollovers or rear impacts, because inflation would not likely help the occupant.
-A side impact airbag will only deploy on the side of the vehicle that is struck.
+Side impact airbags are not intended to inflate in frontal or near-frontal impacts, rollovers or rear impacts.
+A side impact airbag is intended to deploy on the side of the vehicle that is struck.

 In any particular crash, no one can say whether an airbag should have inflated simply because of the damage to a vehicle or because of what the repair costs were.
-For frontal airbags, inflation is determined by the angle of the impact and how quickly the vehicle slows down in frontal and near-frontal impacts.
+For frontal airbags, inflation is determined by what the vehicle hits, the angle of the impact, and how quickly the vehicle slows down in frontal and near-frontal impacts.
 For side impact airbags, inflation is determined by the location and severity of the impact.